 Badgerys Creek Road (onsite portion) is a local road owned by the Commonwealth, under the care and control of Liverpool City Council.
-As part of the Stage 1 Development, the northern section of

-Badgerys Creek Road and adjoining roads, located within the Stage 1 Construction Impact Zone, are expected to be closed to the public and demolished.
+As part of the Stage 1 Development, the northern section of Badgerys Creek Road and adjoining roads to the north of Pitt Street, located within the Stage 1 Construction Impact Zone, are expected to be closed to the public and demolished.

-Sections of Badgerys Creek Road and other adjoining roads, including Pitt Street, within the Airport Site but outside of the Construction Impact Zone, may remain open for public access and use as an alternative secure access to the Airport Site.
-Modifications may therefore be carried out as part of the Stage 1 Development.
+Within the Airport Site, sections of Badgerys Creek Road south of Pitt Street and other adjoining roads, including Pitt Street, may remain open for public access and use as an alternative secure access to the Airport Site.
+Works required to modify these roads may therefore be carried out as part of the Stage 1 Development.